 - BSBA 6 - Demonstrate competence in information systems

-Course Specific Objectives related to Course Description:
+Course Specific Objectives (new for Spring 2019) related to Course Description:

-design, development, operation, maintenance, and management of databases.
+development, maintenance, and operation of relational databases.

-Specific course objectives include:
+Specific course objectives (new for Spring 2019) include:

-- Learn and practice data modeling using the entity-relationship
+- Learn and practice data modeling using the entity-relationship model.
+(BSBA 3, 6)

 Email is preferred.
 Most emails are responded to same day, except weekends.